 Watermarks

 Unlike many modern watermarks, which are placed prominently in the middle of a design or file to obscure a clear view, banknote watermarks are hidden.
-Printers achieve this security feature by printing the note in different thicknesses and embedding the watermark in the thinner areas.
+This feature is created during papermaking, not printing: the paper is formed with varying thicknesses, and the image lives in the thinner and thicker areas.
 By shining a light through, the image will become visible on both sides.

 Serial numbers